rumpkernel/drv-netif-dpdk/README.md

 You can now link and use the DPDK interface driver (`librumpnet_dpdkif`) into applications.

-Note, DPDK is provided as a git submodule for convenience.
-You can also use other versions of DPDK if you so choose.
+DPDK is provided as a git submodule mostly for autobuild purposes.
+You can also use DPDK from other sources/installations.
+It is advisable -- even if not always strictly necessary -- to use a DPDK revision at least as recent as the submodule.
+The DPDK submodule revision can be obtained by going to the `dpdk` subdirectory and running `git describe`.

 For more information on how to use the resulting userspace TCP/IP stack, see e.g. the [buildrump.sh repo](https://github.com/anttikantee/buildrump.sh)